skops-dev/skops/docs/persistence.rst

 At the moment, we support the vast majority of sklearn estimators.
-This includes complex use cases such as :class:`sklearn.pipeline.Pipeline`, :class:`sklearn.model_selection.GridSearchCV`, classes using objects defined in Cython such such as :class:`sklearn.tree.DecisionTreeClassifier`, and more.
+This includes complex use cases such as :class:`sklearn.pipeline.Pipeline`, :class:`sklearn.model_selection.GridSearchCV`, classes using objects defined in Cython such as :class:`sklearn.tree.DecisionTreeClassifier`, and more.
 If you discover an sklearn estimator that does not work, please open an issue on the skops `GitHub page <https://github.com/skops-dev/skops/issues>`__ and let us know.

 At the moment, ``skops`` cannot persist arbitrary Python code.
 This means if you have custom functions (say, a custom function to be used with